bradfrost/atomic-design/chapter-1.md

 As the machine age transitioned into the computer age, the computer science field began practicing object-oriented programming and establishing important modular concepts like *separation of concerns* and the *single responsibility principle*.
 It is from this world that the World Wide Web was born, so it’s no surprise that [modular design](http://www.w3.org/DesignIssues/Principles.html#Modular) quickly became a design principle for the architecture of the Web.

-Slowly but surely these concepts found their way into how we construct our Web interfaces.
-In the early 2000’s we saw the rise of libraries like YUI and jQuery UI
+Slowly but surely these concepts found their way into web designers’ workflows.
+In the early 2000’s we saw the introduction of libraries like [YUI](http://yuilibrary.com/) and [jQuery UI](http://jqueryui.com/), which provided developers with a toolkit of widgets and patterns to better create interactive interfaces.

 If modularity has been around for such a long time, why are we talking about it now?

-, it now matters more than ever.
-Right now, our entire industry is drowning in a sea of devices, viewport sizes, environments, user preferences.
+The short answer is that modularity matters now more than ever.
+Right now, our entire industry is drowning in a sea of devices, viewport sizes, and online environments.
 And things aren’t slowing down anytime soon.

+{% include figure.html src="../images/content/devices.jpg" caption="These are just some of the connected devices that access our Web experiences." %}

 > Disruption will only accelerate.
 The quantity and diversity of connected devices—many of which we haven't imagined yet—will explode, as will the quantity and diversity of the people around the world who use them.
 Our existing standards, workflows, and infrastructure won't hold up.
 Today's onslaught of devices is already pushing them to the breaking point.
-They can't withstand what's ahead. – [The Future-Friendly manifesto](http://futurefriendlyweb.com/)
+They can't withstand what's ahead. <cite>[The Future-Friendly manifesto](http://futurefriendlyweb.com/)</cite>

-In an effort to maintain sanity,
+In an effort to maintain our sanity, we need to .
+How can we create effective Web experiences?

 Modularity is rearing its head across all aspects of the Web creation process, affecting strategy, process, content, design, and development.